AmaarHassanCS/nestjs-pulsar-job-engine/README.md

 This tells nx to create a `nest` project called jobber, and, create an app inside it called jobber-auth

+We are also using Discovery module `@golevelup/nestjs-discovery` to dynamically detect/import/query the nest js instruments like modules, controllers, providers etc based on their types or meta keys.

 ## Setting up common library

 `nx generate library <common-lib-name>`